Gender Pay Reporting

 In the UK, Teva has two entities, Teva Runcorn (Norton Healthcare) and Teva UK.

 Teva Runcorn (Norton Healthcare)

 At Teva Runcorn, we have a large manufacturing facility as well as two teams of Research and Development Scientists.
 Throughout the sites we operate STEM Career Pathways (Science, Technology, Engineering, and Maths) and have structure pay bands aligned to a global grading architecture.

-Teva UK is a largely commercial organisation, comprising of sales, marketing, medical and various support functions, such as finance and technology.
+Teva UK is a largely commercial organisation, including sales, marketing, medical and various support functions, such as finance and technology.
 We have a high proportion of field based sales representatives whose remuneration is a combination of basic pay and performance based incentivised payments.
-Also included in the Teva UK report are a number of global functions such as Research & Development and a sizeable population of ‘above country’ senior leadership positions either based or ‘homed’ in the UK such as the CEO of Teva Europe and other senior leaders who live in the UK but who work in regional or global roles.

 Clearly there is more work we should do to improve gender diversity within Teva UK and the leadership team is committed to regular reporting and review of gender pay gap metrics.
-We are also establishing a working group on creating further support for career progression, along with reviewing the support for women returning post maternity and providing ongoing developmental opportunities for all our employees.
+We already have comprehensive and well established policies in place in relation to family friendly benefits such as maternity, paternity and shared parental leave.
+We have established a working group on creating further support for career progression, along with reviewing the support for women returning post maternity and providing ongoing developmental opportunities for all our employees.

-Teva's Gender Pay Report can be accesses on GOV.UK
+Teva's Gender Pay Reports can be accessed on GOV.UK